-'line' is line-based adaptation [61] for structured grids.
+'line' is line-based adaptation [62] for structured grids.
+The user must set partition_lines = .true. in the &partitioning namelist when running in parallel.

 'sfline' is shock-fitting line-based adaptation for structured grids.
+The user must set partition_lines = .true. in the &partitioning namelist when running in parallel.

 'interpolate' will linearly interpolate the project_rootname solution to an existing adapt_project grid without adaptation by using the approach of Shenoy.
-[63]
+[64] This option reuses some of the feature-based adaptation mechanics, which requires adapt_tolerance_output = 1.0 to be set in the &adapt_metric_reconstruction namelist.